If you have cancer, the Affordable Care Act gives you protection against losing insurance coverage and protects the health care benefits you have.

 Your out-of-pocket costs will be limited.
 There's a maximum amount, or cap, on how much you'll have to spend on copays, coinsurance, and deductibles.

-If you are single, your annual out-of-pocket costs for in-network care are capped at $6,850.
+- If you are single, your out-of-pocket costs for in-network care are capped at $8,700 per year.

 You might be able to get financial help to pay for some costs if you're buying insurance through your state's Marketplace.
 Both tax credits and cost-sharing subsidies are available to people with qualifying incomes.
 Check on healthcare.gov to find out.